exercism/python/concepts/dict-methods/about.md

 ```

-Swapping keys and values reliably in a dictionary takes a little more work, but can be effienctly accomplished via a loop using `dict.items()`.
+Swapping keys and values reliably in a dictionary takes a little more work, but can be efferently accomplished via a loop using `dict.items()`.
 However, if values are not unique, extra checks are required.
 Both methods assume that `dict` keys and values are _hashable_.

 ```python